Askolane/Anthu/README.md

 - Filtering is error correction
 - Measurement is observation (with uncertainty)

-The language is computationally equivalent to Brainfuck (both are Turing-complete), but the programming experience is fundamentally different.
 You don't manipulate values — you manage information.

 ---